-The AD4630-24/AD4632-24 offer programmable user registers to configure the device as outlined in the Registers section.
+The AD4030-24/AD4032-24 offer programmable user registers that are used to configure the device as outlined in the Registers section.
 By default, at power-up, the device is in conversion mode.
 Therefore, to access the user registers, a special access command must be sent by the host controller over the SPI, as shown in Figure 5.
 When this register access command is sent over the SPI, the device enters the register configuration mode.
-To read back the values from one of the user registers listed in the Registers section, the host controller must send the pattern shown in Figure 4.
-To write to one of the user registers, the host controller must send the pattern shown in Figure 3.
-In either case (read/write), the host controller must always issue 24 clock pulses on the SCK line and pull \overline{CS} low for the entire transaction.
+To read back the values from one of the user registers listed in the Registers section, the host controller must send the pattern shown in Figure 3.
+In either case (read/write), the host controller must always issue 24 clock pulses on SCK line and pull \overline{CS} low for the entire transaction.

-After writing to or reading from the appropriate user registers, the host controller must exit the register configuration mode by writing 0x01 to Register Address 0x0014 as detailed in the exit configuration mode register.
+After writing to/reading from the appropriate user registers, the host controller must exit the register configuration mode by writing 0x01 to register address 0x0014 as detailed in the EXIT configuration mode register.
 An algorithm for register read/write access is as follows:

-- 1. Perform a readback from dummy Register Address 0x3FFF to enter the register configuration mode. - 2.
-Readback from or write to the desired user register addresses. - 3.
-Exit the register configuration mode by writing 0x01 to Register Address 0x0014.
+- 1. Perform a read back from a dummy register address 0x3FFF, to enter the register configuration mode. - 2.
+Read back from or write to the desired user register addresses. - 3.
+Exit the register configuration mode by writing 0x01 to register address 0x0014.
 Exiting register configuration mode causes the register updates to take effect.